Maki (political party): Israeli-Palestinian conflict and foreign policy

-Maki is an anti-Zionist, Marxist–Leninist communist party.
-It advocates a two-state solution that entails the transformation of Israel into a secular, multiethnic state.
-In an interview with American socialist magazine Jacobin on 17 November 2023, Eli Gozansky, a Jewish member of the party leadership, opined on whether the creation of one binational state was possible:
+Maki advocates for the transformation of Israel into a secular, multiethnic state.
+In an interview with the American socialist magazine Jacobin on 17 November 2023, Eli Gozansky, a Jewish member of the party leadership, opined on whether the creation of one binational state was possible:

 In theory yes, but in reality no. For several important reasons: The first is that the Palestinian people want and have the right to independence.
 Second, mutual disbelief [in the possibility of one binational state] is enormous, certainly even more so after the latest massacres involving the two nations.
 Third, Israel is much stronger economically, so if the single state is established now, without a phase of independence for the Palestinians, apartheid and Jewish economic control will be perpetuated.
 In the future, after both countries exist in peace and prosperity, this solution is a possibility.